Daniel Dayan

 Dayan holds degrees in anthropology, comparative literature, semiotics and film studies from the Sorbonne, Stanford University and L’Ecole des Hautes Etudes en Sciences Sociales where he received a Ph.D in Aesthetics under the direction of Roland Barthes.

-Dayan has been a visiting lecturer and visiting professor in Media Sociology and Film Theory at numerous European and American universities including Paris II-Institut Français de Presse; Paris III-Sorbonne Nouvelle; Hebrew University Jerusalem; Tel Aviv University; Moscow-RGGU, Milano; Stanford-France; The University of Southern California; The University of Pennsylvania; The University of Oslo; The University of Geneva.
+Dayan has been a visiting lecturer and visiting professor in Media Sociology and Film Theory at numerous universities including Paris II-Institut Français de Presse, Paris III-Sorbonne Nouvelle, Hebrew University Jerusalem, Tel Aviv University, Moscow-RGGU, Milano, Stanford-France, The University of Southern California, The University of Pennsylvania, The University of Oslo, and The University of Geneva.